-There were no SEPB awards made in Fiscal 2012.
+There were no SEPB awards made in Fiscal 2013.

-The specific targeted goals identified at the beginning of the year against which achievement is measured for purposes of determining the bonus amount are outlined below.
+The specific targeted goals identified at the beginning of the year against which achievement is measured for purposes of determining the bonus amount are: (i) stock performance relative to asset class; (ii) asset base building; (iii) cost control; (iv) reserve and resource additions; (v) achievement of development activity; (vi) efficient production operations; (vii) achievement of HSE, code of conduct and community and government relations objectives; (viii) communication of the Niko story to investors; (ix) creating and maintaining the Corporation's work force; (x) maintenance of financial and accounting discipline; and (xi) achievement of growth factors.
 At year-end, the Named Executive Officers provide a written evaluation of the performance of the management and operating personnel.
 Independently, the Compensation Committee completes its evaluation.
 Performance measurement is graded into four broad categories, these being "Exemplary", "Above Expectations", "As Expected" and "Below Expectations".
 Then the two groups compare and discuss the assessments to agree a total pool percentage award of between 0% and 100%, which is recommended to the Board for approval.
-The pool percentage award for Fiscal 2012 was determined to be 61%.
+The pool percentage award for Fiscal 2013 was determined to be 38%, however, the Board of Directors has determined that no bonus will be payable in respect of Fiscal 2013 as it would not be in the best interest of the Corporation to make such payments at this time.